NUN ON THE RUN!

 August 7th to August 29th, 2020 ¦ 2PM : 3PM every day (off on Aug 16th)

-"Sister Clarissa has grown somewhat tired of her marriage to Christ.
-Seeking innocent thrills, she starts a Pen Pal for Prison Inmates programme from her convent.
-Soon caught between God and a dangerous outlaw in the world's oddest love triangle, she must now choose between love and freedom..."
+"Sr Clarissa has grown somewhat tired of her marriage to Christ.
+The emotional support is great, but sometimes… a girl needs more.
+Seeking innocent thrills, she starts a prison inmates pen pal programme from her convent.
+Soon caught between God and a dangerous outlaw in the world's oddest love triangle, she now must choose… This wild ride from convent to convict has it all: blasphemy, lust, goats, memes, love and YouTube kittens.”

 Cast & Crew: